Supporting Georgia’s Prosecutors Since 1975

 Training Calendar

-The Prosecuting Attorneys’ Council of Georgia is pleased to offer the 2020 From Stop to State Court training on Tuesday, March 24 to Friday, March 27, 2020 at Brasstown Valley Lodge in Young Harris, Georgia. […]
+The Prosecuting Attorneys’ Council of Georgia along with the Governor’s Office of Highway Safety is excited to offer the 2025 From Stop to State Court training in Young Harris, Georgia!
+Under the direction of veteran […]

 Crime Victims Bill of Rights